 2. When is the last date to change my registration for Fall?

-• You must register for courses by August 19th to avoid a late fee.
+• You must register for courses by the end of the first week of classes to avoid a late fee.

 • Please consult the Academic Calendar for additional dates and deadlines.